neosaurrrus/blog-entries/64 - Type Systems.md

 There is more to TS than just that but lets keep it simple for now.

-## "OK, enough buildup lets get started with it"
+## "OK, lets get started with it"

-Well this is the point of this series of blog posts.
 Lets get started with installing create-react-app with typescript installed.

 `npx create-react-app my-app --template typescript`

 If you already have a an existing create-react-app app you want to convert to use typescript you can see see the relavent [create react app guide](https://create-react-app.dev/docs/adding-typescript/)

-If you rolled your React app without CRA, then there is so many variables I wouldn't know how best to get on board I am afraid.
+If you rolled your React app without Create-React-App, then there are too many possibilities to advise.

-Anyhow after a fresh new CRA, you will notice that the typical starter JS files `Index` and `App` now have the tsx extension.
+Anyhow after a fresh new Create-React-App, you will notice that the typical starter JS files `Index` and `App` now have the tsx extension.
 You will also see some other new TS files.
-Its slightly disturbing seeing something familiar slightly weird but we will get there.
+Its slightly disturbing seeing something familiar become slightly weird but we will get there../

-It's important to note, it will still allow us to use regular JS components if we wanted or if you have old components you want to migrate to TS later.
+It's important to note, it will still allow us to use regular JS components if we wanted to (say, if you have old components you want to migrate to TS later).
 If you check the `tsconfig.json` in the root of the application, there is an option to change this called 'allowJs'.
 As I said earlier, once you have Typescript setup it doesn't mean you have to always use it... but yeah, this would be a pointless blog post if I didn't!
 If you are converting JS files to JSX files you may need to restart the server to get react to realise it.

 Speaking of which, you can start the server as you would any create-react-app with a `npm start` or `yarn start` depending on which one you like using.